+Significant progress has been made over the last few decades in decarbonization efforts across California, however many of the efforts have been undertaken with a specific technology, market, policy, or sector focus.
+This has led to a fragmented approach which only enables parts of the system to move forward, allowing uncertainties and risk averse behavior to limit the ambitious transformative decision-making needed to enable an energy system transformation.
 Only with a systems approach can deep decarbonization be achieved.
-To apply a systems approach to decarbonization, detailed pathways analysis is needed to understand the sectors, stakeholders, and potential physical and economic trajectories that must be accounted for, so that policies can be developed in ways that compensate for displacement, buffer disruptive shifts, and ensure a just transition.
-The San Diego County RDF approach attempts to do exactly this, laying the groundwork for the institutional framework needed to facilitate long-term transformational change in the energy system across jurisdictions and political boundaries.
+To apply a systems approach to decarbonization, detailed pathways analysis is needed to understand the sectors, stakeholders, and potential physical and economic trajectories that must be accounted for, so that policies can be developed in a way to compensate for displacement, buffer disruptive shifts, and ensure a just transition.
+The San Diego County RDF approach attempts to do exactly this, laying the groundwork for the institutional framework necessary to facilitate long-term transformational change in the energy system across jurisdictions and political boundaries.

-The enabling factors in San Diego included a strong historical precedent of local climate action planning, as well as pre-established institutional linkages across several areas (for example, the San Diego Association of Governments (SANDAG)i works with jurisdictions throughout the region beyond transportation planning), coupled with an ambitious and technically rigorous vision set by the County leadership.
-By employing state of the art energy system modeling tools and working with local experts from universities and public policy think tanks, the County has demonstrated leadership in mapping key pathways to meeting their climate action plan goals.
+The enabling factors in San Diego included a strong historical precedent of local climate action planning, as well as pre-established institutional linkages across several areas (for example, the San Diego Association of Governments (SANDAG) works with jurisdictions throughout the region beyond transportation planning), coupled with an ambitious and technically rigorous vision set by the County leadership.
+By employing state of the art energy system modeling tools and working with local experts from universities and public policy think tanks, the County has demonstrated leadership in trying to map incremental pathways forward to meet their climate action plan goals.
 The technological capacity of the team, plus the local political support, has created a collaborative and transparent process through which the RDF was developed.
-While the exact future remains unclear as pathways are certain to shift, technologies develop, and priorities change, the project at the very least presents the institutional framework necessary to take the work outlined in the RDF forward.
+While the future remains unclear as pathways are certain to shift, technologies develop, and priorities change, the project at the very least puts forward the institutional framework necessary to take the work outlined in the RDF forward.

-To continue to develop and build on this year-long process, San Diego County should leverage both national and global fora for resource input, process benchmarking, and access to other experts.
-In addition to the key fora highlighted below, Appendix 9.A provides extensive lists of other national and global consortia that San Diego County and other regional jurisdictions can connect with to promote this kind of exercise elsewhere.
+In order to continue to develop and build on this year-long process, San Diego County should leverage both national and global fora for resource input, process benchmarking, and access to other experts.
+In addition to the key fora highlighted below, Appendix 9.A provides extensive lists of other national and global consortia that San Diego County and regional jurisdictions can connect with to promote this kind of exercise elsewhere.